 George’s sixth child, Sarah, was born in 1808.
 She died later that same year.

-George’s seventh child, another Sara, was born in 1809; the birth-date of his eighth, George, is not yet known.
+George’s seventh child, another Sara, was born in 1809; nothing further is yet known of her.

 THE CHILDREN OF RICHARD (c.
 1803 - aft.
 1850)